Rani is passionate about cooking authentic Indian food. She was born and brought up in Mumbai.

-She believes taking part in MasterChef 2014 has been an exciting journey full of culinary adventures.
-Rani impressed the judges with her in depth knowledge of Indian cuisine and flavours and was honored to be referred as a 'Spice Angel' on the show.
+Taking part in BBC MasterChef 2014 has been an exciting journey full of culinary adventures.
+Rani impressed the judges with her knowledge of Indian cuisine and flavours and was referred as a 'Spice Angel' by John Torode.

 She is also available for small event catering in London and Surrey and occasionally hosts pop ups and supper clubs.

 Rani enjoys teaching Indian food; and endeavours to inspire as many people as possible to cook great tasting food.
 Her classes are fun, full of essential tips and information on creating authentic Indian food.

 Facebook: Facebook page